Trap-Neuter-Return (TNR) saves lives

 - Alley Cat Allies Helps Washington, D.C.
 Establish Humane Cat Programs

-TNR is more than saving today’s cats.
-It is the future of animal control and sheltering, and many shelters are doing TNR themselves—Shelter-Neuter-Return Join Alley Cat Allies and help us spread the word.
-Make TNR come to a community near you!
+TNR is about more than saving today’s cats: it is the future of animal control and sheltering.
+Every year, more and more shelters are adopting TNR (or Shelter-Neuter-Return) programs to save more cats and improve their communities.
+Join Alley Cat Allies and help us spread the word.
+You can bring TNR to your community too!

 - Advocate for Humane Policies for Cats in your Community